Recommendations

 Senior Film Conservator

-The 1923 release of Paddy the Next Best Thing redefined the parameters of Comedy storytelling, the narrative complexity found here is a rare find in the 1923 landscape.
+The 1923 release of Paddy the Next Best Thing redefined the parameters of Romance storytelling, the narrative complexity found here is a rare find in the 1923 landscape.
 Prepare to discover your next favorite movie in our hand-picked collection.

 Historically, Paddy the Next Best Thing represents to explore the darker corners of the human condition with unique vision.